 If you have a down vest in particular, you’ll want to add layers when rain or snow really starts to fall.
 Down soaks up moisture and loses the ability to insulate, whereas synthetics are much better in this regard.
 From our experience, we’ve noticed that most jackets and vests are rather impressive at resisting moisture, and we tend not to fret too much unless we are out in the rain for extended periods or it really starts to pour.

 Breathability can vary significantly from vest to vest, and synthetic insulation is superior to down in this regard.
-Of all of the synthetic insulation we’ve tested, Patagonia’s Nano-Air is the most impressive at breathing and keeping you cool when you’re on the go.
-Many people use the Nano-Air as a midlayer for high-output activities like backcountry skiing or as an outer layer for cool weather hiking, biking, or climbing.
-Arc’teryx’s CoreLoft is good but not quite up to Patagonia’s standards in terms of breathability.
+Of all of the synthetic insulation we’ve tested, Patagonia’s Nano-Air and Outdoor Research’s Ascendant are the most impressive at breathing and keeping you cool when you’re on the go.
+Many people use the Nano-Air and Ascendant as a midlayer for high-output activities like backcountry skiing or as an outer layer for cool weather hiking, biking, or climbing.
+Arc’teryx’s CoreLoft is good but not quite up to their standards in terms of breathability.
 And merino wool often is used for aerobic activities like running and cross-country skiing.
 It breathes fairly well, although merino pieces tend to be thinner and less warm than synthetics.
 Lightweight fleeces are also very good ventilators, but most fleece vests are casual in nature and do not excel at regulating temperature.

 Don’t overlook the durability of the vest you’re considering—it can lead to an all-too-short lifespan for a rather pricey purchase.
 The thickness of a down or synthetic vest’s shell fabric is measured in denier (D), and the higher the number the thicker the shell.
 At the ultralight end of the spectrum, vests like the Montbell Plasma 1000 (7D) and Mountain Hardwear Ghost Whisperer (7D x 10D) are built for true ounce counters.
 This means that the overall weight of the vest is surprisingly low, but it’s also quite easy to rip while brushing up against a branch or rock.
 If you take great care with an ultralight shell fabric it can last, but it requires exactly that.